hod25/MagicMirror/pages/_pages/faq.markdown

       - infinity
 ```

-and restart the container with `docker-compose up -d`.
+and restart the container with `docker compose up -d`.
 Then you can login into the container with `docker exec -it mm bash`.
 You are by default in the MagicMirror directory (`/opt/magic_mirror`).
 From here you can start the mirror with `npm run server` in server-only mode or with `npm run start` on your raspberry pi.
 Now you can examine the logs to catch the errors.

 ## Error: Cannot find module `request`